 The Cost, and the Results

-If you are getting quotes from different carpet cleaning companies, it’s important to ask about the specific method they use, not just cost.
+If you are getting quotes from different carpet cleaning companies, it's important to ask which specific method and equipment they use, not just the cost.

 We have an article that goes into great detail on the most common cleaning methods used by carpet cleaning companies — shampooing, dry cleaning, encapsulation, bonnet cleaning, and other methods.

 Some of these methods cost a little less, but they don't produce the deep-cleaning results you really want &mash; they superficially clean only the surface of the carpet, or they leave a lot of residue deep in your carpet fibers.
 You can learn more in this article: